SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-presentationDents.md

 }
 ```

-In these examples, `PresentationDentsMedium` uses `.presentationDents(dents: [.medium])` for a mid-sized card, `PresentationDentsLarge` uses `.presentationDents(dents: [.large])` for a big card on iPad and nearly full-screen on iPhone, and `PresentationDentsCustom` uses `.presentationDents(dents: [.height(250)])` for a 250-point height.
+In these examples, `PresentationDentsMedium` uses `.presentationDents(dents: [.medium])` for a mid-sized card, and `PresentationDentsLarge` uses `.presentationDents(dents: [.large])` for a big card on iPad and nearly full-screen on iPhone.
 The `ContentView` enables interactive testing of these detent styles on iPhone and iPad.

 ## Design Images

 @TabNavigator {
     @Tab("iOS") {
-        On iOS, the `presentationDents` option provides developers with fine-grained control over the size and edge effects of sheets, allowing for tailored presentations that enhance user interaction on iPhone devices.
-By specifying detent sizes like `.large`, `.medium`, or custom heights such as `.height(250)`, developers can adjust the sheet’s visual footprint to suit the content’s needs, ensuring an optimal balance between visibility and screen real estate.
-The corner radius of the sheet varies by iOS version, affecting the aesthetic and perceived modernity of the presentation.
+        On iOS, the `presentationDents(dents:)` option allows developers to customize sheet sizes on iPhone, enhancing user interaction by tailoring the presentation to content needs.
+The `.large` detent offers a near full-screen experience, ideal for immersive content like tutorials or forms, while `.medium` provides a compact, mid-sized card for quick interactions such as alerts or settings.
+The corner radius of sheets varies by iOS version, impacting the visual style and integration with the app’s design.
         @TabNavigator {
-            @Tab("iOS 26 and newer") {
+            @Tab("iOS 26 and Newer") {
-                On iOS 26 and newer, sheets feature a higher corner radius, giving them a sharper, more modern appearance that aligns with contemporary design trends.
-The `.large` detent presents a near full-screen sheet, ideal for immersive content, while `.medium` offers a compact, mid-sized card for quick interactions.
-Custom heights, like `.height(250)`, provide precise control for specialized use cases, ensuring flexibility in design.
+                For iOS 26 and newer, sheets feature a higher corner radius, delivering a sharp, modern aesthetic that aligns with Apple’s contemporary design guidelines.
+The `.large` detent maximizes screen usage for detailed content, while `.medium` balances visibility and compactness, suitable for quick user inputs or previews.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-PresentationDents-Medium-iOS26", alt: "Medium Dents (Mid-Sized Card)") {